 From online shopping recommendations made through machine learning to automated financial investments powered by artificial intelligence, the digital revolution has transformed much of the way that we work, live, and play.
 Perhaps the most vital changes brought about by digital technologies are in the ways that we receive health care and meet our own health needs.

-Digital health uses digital tools and platforms to improve health care outcomes, whether it be by providing personalized patient care in-person, expanding access to health care through mobile apps, or using neural networks to diagnose diseases.
-Digital health encompases all of these areas – and more.
+Digital health uses digital tools and platforms to improve health care outcomes, whether it be by providing personalized patient care in person, expanding access to health care through mobile apps, or using neural networks to diagnose diseases.
+Digital health encompasses all of these areas – and more.

-In this article, you’ll learn more about this fascinating field that has the potential to greatly improve medical outcomes, find a list of jobs common to it, and explore the role of digital health in different professional environments.
+In this article, you’ll learn more about this fascinating field that has the potential to greatly improve medical outcomes, find a list of jobs common to it, and explore the role it plays in different professional environments.
 You’ll also find suggested courses that might just offer a path that turns your interest into a career.

 Perhaps unsurprisingly, then, the field is quickly growing.
-According to a 2021 study conducted by Statista, the global market for digital health is projected to grow from 175 billion in 2019 to nearly 660 billion in 2025 .
-This exponential expansion is a testament to both the increased need for quality health care and the ever expanding reach of digital technologies.
+According to a 2021 study published by Statista, the global market for digital health is projected to grow from 175 billion in 2019 to nearly 660 billion in 2025 .
+This exponential expansion is a testament to both the increased need for quality health care and the ever-expanding reach of digital technologies.